KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-attributes.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_874182515840155648_878190059038335056_transcript-black-aura-data.html)

 **Findings:**
-This entry was opened to know the values of the black auras you can find in abyss and Inazuma bounties, which release a shockwave of a random element (although, just like with Geovishaps, this element is already determined before the battle even starts), so far, only Hydro, Electro and Cryo black auras have appeared in the game.
+This entry was opened to know the values of the black auras you can find in abyss and Inazuma bounties, which release a shockwave of a random Element (although, just like with Geovishaps, this Element is already determined before the battle even starts), so far, only Hydro, Electro and Cryo black auras have appeared in the game.

 Research made in-game proved that these black auras has the following properties:

 Cooldown: 15s
 Gauge Units it inflicts: 2
 Multiplier: 400%
-Element: Depends (usually matches the element of the black aura's holder)
+Element: Depends (usually matches the Element of the black aura's holder)

 These properties are shared across the 3 black auras.